Help Friends or Family with their Tax

 The person you are helping must then use the service to accept your registration.
 If they cannot go online, you may be able to call HM Revenue and Customs (HMRC) on their behalf.

-You can be a trusted helper for up to 5 people.
+You can be a trusted helper for up to five people.

-The person you’re helping will still be legally responsible for their own tax.
+The person you are helping will still be legally responsible for their own tax.

 • first and last name